nre-learning/nrelabs-curriculum/lessons/lesson-25/stage3/guide.md

 #### Junos JET, gRPC and IDL

-Juniper JET uses [gRPC](http://www.grpc.io/), a remote procedure call (RPC) framework, for cross-language services as a mechanism to enable request-response service. gRPC provides an interface definition language (IDL) that enables you to define APIs.
+Juniper JET uses <a href="http://www.grpc.io/" target="_blank">gRPC</a>, a remote procedure call (RPC) framework, for cross-language services as a mechanism to enable request-response service. gRPC provides an interface definition language (IDL) that enables you to define APIs.
 These IDL files (with .proto as the file extension) are compiled using the protoc compiler to generate source code to be used for the server and client applications.
 The gRPC server is part of the JET service process (jsd), which runs on Junos OS.

 ![JET System Archtecture](https://www.juniper.net/documentation/images/g043543.png)

 #### Compiling Junos IDL into python library
-Junos IDL file can be downloaded from Juniper support webpage.
-For details on downloading and compiling the IDL please refer [here](https://www.juniper.net/documentation/en_US/jet1.0/topics/task/jet-complie-idl-using-thrift.html)
+For details on downloading and compiling the IDL please refer <a href="https://www.juniper.net/documentation/en_US/jet1.0/topics/task/jet-complie-idl-using-thrift.html" target="_blank">here</a>

-For those who wants more details about gRPC in Python, there's a [quick start guide](https://grpc.io/docs/quickstart/python.html) grom grpc.io.
+For those who wants more details about gRPC in Python, there's a <a href="https://grpc.io/docs/quickstart/python.html" target="_blank">quick start guide</a> from grpc.io.

 We will use the protoc compiler to compile the IDL file.
-You can download the IDL file from [Juniper support website](https://support.juniper.net/support/downloads/?p=jet).
+You can download the IDL file from <a href="https://support.juniper.net/support/downloads/?p=jet" target="_blank">Juniper support website</a>.

 It's time to start the lab!

-To save time, the IDL file is pre-downloaded already alrady.
+To save time, the IDL file is pre-downloaded already.
 First we need to unarchive it:

 ```
 cd /antidote/lessons/lesson-25